ps99-io/DO-Serverless/readme.md

 ## What is Serverless or Faas❓
 > Serverless architecture is a way to build web applications and services without managing backend infrastructure.
 In a serverless architecture, cloud providers like DigitalOcean provision, manage, and scale the backend servers and components required to host applications so you can focus on writing and deploying code instead of maintaining the servers that host your applications.

+## What is DigitalOcean Functions❓
-DigitalOcean Functions allow you to deploy pieces of functionality that can perform the same tasks as a traditional API without the requirement of setting up a server to manage the requests.
+> DigitalOcean Functions allow you to deploy pieces of functionality that can perform the same tasks as a traditional API without the requirement of setting up a server to manage the requests.
 For example, you can write a traditional Node.js function that returns a list of products from a database and then deploy that function to the Functions service.
 Once deployed, users and applications can retrieve data from the database by making an HTTP request to the function’s URL.

+## Perks of Serverless architecture
 Using serverless functions can make applications more lightweight and secure.
 Because you only pay for DigitalOcean Functions when a function runs, serverless architecture is often less expensive for apps with variable levels of traffic.

-In this tutorial series, you will deploy a Blogs website that uses DigitalOcean Functions to retrieve and post data to a[MongoDB database](https://github.com/docs.digitalocean.com/products/databases/mongodb/)
+In this tutorial series, you will deploy a Blogs website that uses DigitalOcean Functions to retrieve and post data to a [MongoDB database](https://github.com/docs.digitalocean.com/products/databases/mongodb/)

 ## 🗒 Content
-> The series consists of three parts:
+The series consists of three parts:

 - 1️⃣: Deploy a MongoDB database from the DigitalOcean Control Panel.
 - 2️⃣: Set up serverless functions and connect them to the database.
 - 3️⃣: Connect the serverless functions to the web app and deploy the site to App Platform.

 ## About the Application
-> The application in this tutorial is an Blogs application with the following functionality:
+The application in this tutorial is an Blogs application with the following functionality:

 - Yet to be written.